5 Best Accessible Spots Near O2 Academy Islington

 1. How do I know if these venues have an accessible toilet?

 Every venue on our list has been checked for toilet access.
-By using the Sociability app, you can see specific details such as whether the toilet requires a Radar key, if it has a left-hand or right-hand transfer, and if there are emergency red cords and grab rails in place.
+By using the Sociability app, you can see specific details such as whether the toilet requires a RADAR key, if it has a left-hand or right-hand transfer, and if there are emergency red cords and grab rails in place.

 2. Is the O2 Academy Islington itself step-free?